Neutral Language in the Classroom: The Key to Emotional Regulation

 Executive function drops.

-The part of the brain responsible for reasoning, impulse control, and flexible thinking — the prefrontal cortex — goes offline.
+The part of the brain responsible for reasoning, impulse control, and flexible thinking — the prefrontal cortex — goes offline when students are upset.

 If we respond with: